-- Push Menu, Programs, and Sector Programs to view the Sector Programs screen.
-Refer to Figure 142-1. - Push the Add Program button corresponding to the program number. - 3.
-Select the Start Angle field. - Using the numeric keypad, enter the start angle of the new sector. - 5.
+- 1. Push Menu, Programs and Sector Programs to view the Sector Programs screen.
+Refer to Figure 144-1. - 2.
+Push the Add Program button corresponding to the program number. - 3.
+Select the Start Angle field. - 4.
+Using the numeric keypad, enter the start angle of the new sector. - 5.
 Push Enter to retain this value. - 6.
 Select the End Angle field.
-Refer to Figure 142-2. - Using the numeric keypad, enter the end angle of the new sector. - Push Enter to retain this value. - 9.
+Refer to Figure 144-2. - 7.
+Using the numeric keypad, enter the end angle of the new sector. - 8.
+Push Enter to retain this value. - 9.
 Select the Direction drop-down menu. - 10.
 Choose the direction in which the machine will be moving when this sector program begins.
 The choices are: - Both The program will begin when the machine is moving either forward or in reverse. - Forward The program will begin only when the machine is moving forward. - Reverse The program will begin only when the machine is moving in reverse. - 11.
-Push Save to begin choosing commands. - 12.
-To choose the commands for this sector follow these steps: Refer to Figure 142-3. - Select the Choose Command drop-down menu and choose a command. - Set the command as required to turn on/off, enable/disable or enter a parameter. - 13.
-Repeat steps 2 through 12 for all sectors of the field. - Finish the program by selecting one of the following.
-Refer to Figure 142-2. - Push Save to save the program. - Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Cancel to return to the main step program screen.
+Push Enter to begin choosing commands. - 12.
+To choose the commands for this sector follow these steps: Refer to Figure 144-3. - a) Select the Choose Command drop-down menu and choose a command. - Set the command as required to turn on/off, enable/disable or enter a parameter. - 13.
+Repeat steps 2 through 12 for all sectors of the - 14.
+Finish the program by selecting one of the following.
+Refer to Figure 144-4. - Push Run / Delete to run and then delete the program. - Push Save / Run to save and then run the program. - Push Save to save the program. - Push Return to return to the program.